AlaBouali/ubel/node/README.md

 npm install -g @arcane-spark/ubel-node
 ```

-This installs the binaries for both the SCA/firewall CLI and the SAST module:
+This installs the binaries for the SCA/firewall CLI, the SAST module, and the cloud scanner:

 | Binary | Covers | What it does |
 |---|---|---|